voormedia/crafty/README.md

-Artisan – build HTML like a craftsman
+Crafty – build HTML like a craftsman
 =====================================

-Artisan allows you to easily and flexibly craft HTML output.
+Crafty allows you to easily and flexibly craft HTML output.
 It is inspired by Builder and Markaby, but is simpler and more flexible.
 Its goal is to provide simple helpers that allow you to build HTML markup in any class.

 Synopsis
 --------

-    require "artisan"
+    require "crafty"

     class Widget
-      include Artisan::HTML
+      include Crafty::HTML

       def initialize(target)
         @target = target